kubermatic/machine-controller/README.md

 ## Advanced usage

 ### Specifying the apiserver endpoint
-By default the controller looks for a cluster-info ConfigMap within the kube-public Namespace.
+By default the controller looks for a `cluster-info` ConfigMap within the `kube-public` Namespace.
 If one is found which contains a minimal kubeconfig (kubeadm cluster have them by default), this kubeconfig will be used for the node bootstrapping.
-The kubeconfig only needs to container only two things:
+The kubeconfig only needs to contain two things:
 - CA-Data
 - The public endpoint for the Apiserver

 If no ConfigMap can be found:

 **CA-data**

 The CA will be loaded from the passed kubeconfig when running outside the cluster or from `/var/run/secrets/kubernetes.io/serviceaccount/ca.crt` when running inside the cluster.

 **Apiserver endpoint**

 The first endpoint from the kubernetes endpoints will be taken. `kubectl get endpoints kubernetes -o yaml`

 #### Example cluster-info ConfigMap